SubleXBle/Fail2Ban-Report/README.md

 - ⏳ Improve CSS and styling

 ## 👀 Outlook
-- 🔭 next version will focus on security and stability by establishing better seperation between frontend and backend.
+- 🔭 next major version will focus on security by mooving archive/ out of webdirectory.

 ---